Developing > AssemblyScript API > API Reference

 AssemblyScript API

-Note: if you created a subgraph prior to graph-cli/graph-ts version 0.22.0, you're using an older version of AssemblyScript, we recommend taking a look at the Migration Guide
+Note: If you created a subgraph prior to graph-cli/graph-ts version 0.22.0, then you're using an older version of AssemblyScript.
+It is recommended to review the Migration Guide.

-This page documents what built-in APIs can be used when writing subgraph mappings.
-Two kinds of APIs are available out of the box:
+Learn what built-in APIs can be used when writing subgraph mappings.
+There are two kinds of APIs available out of the box:

-It is also possible to add other libraries as dependencies, as long as they are compatible with AssemblyScript.
-Since this is the language mappings are written in, the AssemblyScript wiki is a good source for language and standard library features.
+You can also add other libraries as dependencies, as long as they are compatible with AssemblyScript.

 API Reference